 Modification means change.
 When life takes unexpected turns, your original divorce decree for child support and custody arrangements may no longer be workable or realistic.
-When you need to modify a previously issued court order, the Kramer Law Firm is there to help you.
+When you need to modify a previously issued court order, the New Future Divorce & Family Law Firm is there to help you.

 To make changes to the original court order successfully, you will need to show that your circumstances have substantially and materially changed.
 You are essentially asking the court to issue a new order based upon this change.
 In all matters where children are involved, the courts will base their decisions upon the best interest of the child.

 A key portion of our practice is devoted to helping divorced parents change the terms of their divorce through Florida child support modification, and changes to child custody and parenting plan orders.
 We have extensive experience in family courts in Orlando and throughout Central Florida.

 Child support is always subject to future modification.
 New developments in your life may call for revisions in child support payments.

 You may have lost your job or experienced an increase or decrease in your pay; there may have been a change in custody orders; your child may need to attend college, or have sudden major medical bills.

 These are all good reasons to speak with a Florida child support modification lawyer.